rantaoca/neato-sdk-android/README.md

 #Neato SDK - Android

-This is the official Android SDK (Beta release) for the Neato API services.
+The official Android SDK (Beta release) for the Neato API services can be found at this [link](https://github.com/NeatoRobotics/neato-sdk-android).

 The Neato Android SDK enables Android apps to easily communicate with Neato connected robots and use its various features.

 To boost your development, you can also check the *sample application*.